-Maison Joseph Drouhin Vosne-Romanee 2020.
-More earthy, with black pepper, ripe cherry and raspberry flavors, supple mouthfeel and a hint of spice.
+URL: http://southfloridareporter.com PAYS: États-unis TYPE: Web Grand Public ► 3 octobre 2022 - 04:28 > Version en ligne Maison Joseph Drouhin Vosne-Romanee 2020.
+More earthy with black pepper, ripe cherry and raspberry flavors, supple mouthfeel and a hint of spice.
 Maison Joseph Drouhin Gevry-Chambertin 2020.
-Masculine in comparison with the Vosne-Romanee, the pinot noir has more extracted blackberry

-@ 2022 MARYLAND GAZETTE

-Maryland Gazette

-PAGE(S):1:2

-PAYS: États-unis

-SURFACE :62 %

-▶ 5 octobre 2022

-and plum flavors with hints of forest floor and spice.
+Masculine in comparison, the pinot noir has more extracted blackberry and plum flavors with hints of forest floor and spice.
 Maison Joseph Drouhin Savigny-les-Beaune Clos de Godeaux 2019.
-Not classified as a cru, this interesting wine has supple tannins, a long finish, earthy tone, flowery aromas and currant and raspberry flavors.
+Not classified a cru, this interesting wine has supple tannins, a long finish, earthy tone, flowery aromas and currant, raspberry flavors.
 Maison Joseph Drouhin Clos de Vougeot 2018.
 A grand cru, this pinot noir has a lot of elegance with raspberry and cherry notes, an earthy mouthfeel and hints of spice and mushrooms.

-Shipping wines from Europe

-We're reluctant to order wines from tasting rooms because, like most people, we get caught up in the moment and eventually regret our decision.
+Shipping wines from Europe We're reluctant to order wines from tasting rooms because, like most people, we get caught up in the moment and eventually regret our decision.
 The deal is rarely good on the West Coast because producers keep their tasting room prices high out of respect for their retail partners.
 That's not necessarily the case in Europe.
 We shipped back a couple of cases we bought from the producer and saved about \$15 on a \$100 bottle.
-First, you save on the markup from the wholesaler and retailer.
+First, you save on the mark up from the wholesaler and retailer.
 Second, the 20 percent French tax is eliminated.
 Third, the dollar is currently on parity with the euro.
-Even with shipping costs of about \$200 a case, you save money.
+Even with shipping costs of abot \$200 a case, you save money.
 Many of these wines are hard if not impossible to find in the U.S. If you do find them, chances are you'll have to pay shipping fees to get them to your house.
 Wine picks

-Chateau La Canorgue Luberon Rosé 2021 (\$26) From the southern Rhone Valley, this simple but balanced rosé is a blend of syrah and grenache.
+Alain Jaume Domaine Clos Sixte Lirac 2017 (Vivino) Chateau La Canorgue Luberon Rosé 2021 (\$26) From the southern Rhone Valley, this simple but balanced rosé is a blend of syrah and grenache.
 Red fruit character.
 Alain Jaume Domaine Clos Sixte Lirac 2017 (\$30).
 A blend of grenache, syrah and mourvedre, this regular favorite of ours shows off generous, ripe black cherry and blackberry flavors with a sensuous kirsch and spice after taste.
 Smooth mouthfeel and long in the finish.

-E. Guigal Cotes du Rhone Rouge 2019 (\$18).
+Guigal Cotes du Rhone Rouge 2019 (\$18).
 One of our perennial favorites, this syrah-based gem has oodles of black fruit and spice with good acidity and balance.
 We actually liked it better a day after it was opened.